- What Is Generative AI, Really?

 1. Misinformation, Hallucination & Deepfakes

+Generative AI systems can ‘hallucinate,’ producing outputs that sound factual but are not grounded in verified or up-to-date information.
 These errors can have real-world consequences.
 For example, Air Canada was sued after its chatbot shared incorrect refund information.
+Deepfake images and videos further blur truth boundaries, enabling disinformation or fraud.

 Example: Fake videos of public figures or AI-generated news articles spreading false narratives.